 Problem #1

 A current limit condition (overcurrent).
 The throttle will stop responding mostly when twisting the throttle after a stop - but can also fail in the middle of driving (this should be rare).
 To immediately fix the issue, a restart is performed immediately (turn the vehicle off then back on), thus resetting the current limit condition within the computer.
 If you turn off the vehicle and turn it back on and the throttle starts working again - this is a throttle problem.
+As a temporary fix I would flood it with electrical contact cleaner like Deoxit.

 Problem #2